Maskne – Take Care of Your Skin Under the Mask

 Wearing a face mask has become the new normal.
 But while you help protect yourself and others from germs, your skin might be a little more stressed than usual—especially if your skin is prone to acne or other conditions.
-People with acne-prone skin will be more susceptible to developing acne; people with sensitive skin or eczema may experience more rashes and dry skin; and people with inflammatory skin conditions like Rosacea may experience more redness and a general exacerbation of their condition.
+People with acne-prone skin will be more susceptible to developing acne, hence the new term maskne – a conflation of mask and acne – was born.
+People with sensitive skin or eczema may experience more rashes and dry skin.
+And people with inflammatory skin conditions like Rosacea may experience more redness and a general exacerbation of their condition.

 Regardless of your skin type, the best way to help skin cope during this period is by paying extra attention to every detail of your skin care regimen, from cleansing to protecting to strengthening the skin’s barrier.

 Keep your skin barrier strong with a gentle cleanser – Soothing Nutrient Cleanser – that has mild exfoliants to maintain skin pH balance, while deeply cleaning the skin.

 Facial skin is delicate and can become irritated, and pores can become clogged if dirt or oil is left to sit on the face.
 This irritation can intensify if grime is “trapped” under a face mask, as the air you’re breathing out is trapped by the mask and becomes a breeding ground for bacteria, virus and fungus.
 Scary stuff…right?

 To minimize breakouts and skin irritation, you need to make sure your skin is clean and that the skin care products used are not toxic, as the humidity created by one’s breath provides a moist environment where microbes can be trapped and penetrate more easily into the covered skin.
 Ideally, the skin barrier should also be strengthened to limit the impact of this impure air.
 To achieve this goal, we recommend topical antioxidants and nourishing products to protect the skin from harmful particles and to help skin heal if it breaks down.